Saturday, April 11, 2026

 I have to admit, if I weren't doctrinally devoted to a belief that the Hebrew Text has been perfectly preserved, I would be inclined to theorize that all three references to Asher in this chapter were supposed to be Zebulun.
 It is usually Zebulun that gets paired with Issachar like this.
 The Septuagint and Peshitta have variants here but never in ways that add Zebulun.
 Neither mention Asher in verse 7, the Septuagint says Aseb in verse 10 but does say Asher in verse 11, the Peshitta has Asher in verse 10 but not in verse 11.

-Instead what I'm going to speculate is that Asher's claim on Dor did not require land continuity with the rest of Asher's allotment since Dor was a Mediterranean port city and Asher's actual allotment was also on the Mediterranean coast.
+Instead what I'm going to speculate is that Asher's claim on Dor did not require land continuity with the rest of Asher's allotment since Dor was a Mediterranean port city and Asher's primary allotment was also on the Mediterranean coast.
 Tel Dor btw is in the Hadera Subdistrict of the Haifa District.

 In this reinterpretation of the Tribal Borders the land of Zebulun includes the port city of Haifa.
 This city is never mentioned in The Bible, but it is ancient being even a port already in the Bronze Age, but young enough to have not existed yet in the time of Joshua, so a settlement that was likely founded by Zebulunites from it's beginning.